kartoza/docker-geosafe/deployment/ansible/README.md

 7. Modify your GEOSERVER_PUBLIC_LOCATION django settings

+*Skip this step if you are using QGIS Server*

 GEOSERVER_PUBLIC_LOCATION setting is needed internally by GeoNode to refer to its GeoServer instance used as OGC Backend.
 The same rule applies with SITEURL.
 For your information, GeoServer docker container is exposed on port 8080 by default.